 Two Spokane police officers placed on administrative leave after shooting 41-year-old man

 Sep.
-10—Two Spokane police officers fired their weapons Sunday in northeast Spokane, resulting in the death of 41-year-old Robert W. Bradley.
+10—Two Spokane police officers, Detective Trevor Walker and Cpl.
+Chris Johnson, were identified as the officers who fired their weapons Sunday in northeast Spokane, resulting in the death of 41-year-old Robert W. Bradley.

+Both are on administrative leave, which is standard procedure in the case of an officer-involved shooting.

 Officers responded around 10 p.m. to a request to serve an anti-harassment court order to the caller's neighbor, Bradley, according to a Spokane Independent Investigative Response Team news release.
 The caller, identified in a previous Spokesman-Review story as Scott Scott, said Bradley returned home and was walking around with what he described as an AR-15-style rifle.

-As officers approached the back of the residence, they observed a large van with the passenger's side door open, the release said.
+As officers approached the back of the residence hours later, they observed a large van with the passenger's side door open, the release said.
 Officers approached the van and saw Bradley at the open door and cabin area of the van, identified as a 2021 Dodge Ram ProMaster van in court documents.

 Moments later, officers advised shots had been fired and Bradley was down, the release said.

 Bradley's girlfriend, Sarah McLaughlin, told KREM that Bradley was unloading the van after a camping trip when he was approached by police.
-She said police give him barely any time to respond.
+She said police gave him barely any time to respond.

 "He sits up, hands empty.
 Before he even has time to put his hands up, he's dodging bullets," she told KREM.
 "They didn't give any time to react at all."